c3125563/hello-world/README.md

 	% Room for improvement
 	%===========================
 	Among the autoencoders exists a type called a denoising autoencoder.
-A denoising autoencoder is trained to map inputs (to nearby manifold)...... similar to how clustering maps a nearby point to the nearest cluster.
+A denoising autoencoder is trained to map inputs (to nearby manifold) This performs in a similar method to how clustering maps a nearby point to the nearest cluster.
 Denoising autoencoder is a more robust autoencoder less susceptible to corruption from single inputs as it attempts to map values to max likelihood within a small region.

 	Denoising autencoders are used in MNIST dataset.
 Errors in the image are
 	%===========================